 House mice carry parasites that can spread diseases: If house mice get in, they never come alone.
 Not only can they "invite" other mice inside, but they can be carrying a host of smaller pests in their fur.
 Mice can carry fleas, lice, mites, and ticks.
 One tiny house mouse can be the carrier of as many as 100 seed ticks!

 These parasites are known to carry diseases of their own.
 Fleas are known to spread typhus and the plague, as well as "cat-scratch fever."
-Ticks are known to transmit a number of diseases including anaplasmosis, babesiosis, ehrlichiosis, Rocky Mountain spotted fever, and Lyme disease.
+Ticks are known to transmit several diseases including anaplasmosis, babesiosis, ehrlichiosis, Rocky Mountain spotted fever and Lyme disease.

 House mice damage things: When these tiny rodents get into a home, there's no end to the damage they can cause if they are not dealt with quickly.
 Mice, like all rodents, have front incisor teeth that never stop growing.
 Because of this, they need to chew on things to wear them down, so they do not grow too long.
 Mice will happily chew on anything from structural components of a home to items that have been carefully stored away for safekeeping.
 They can even chew on electrical wires inside wall voids, which has been known to cause house fires.